 How many credits do I need to complete the online MPH degree?

-The University of Vermont’s online Master of Public Health Degree is a 42-credit program.
+The University of Vermont’s online Master of Public Health degree is a 42-credit program.

 Is the online MPH degree accredited?

 The online MPH degree is accredited by the New England Association of Schools and Colleges, Inc. (NEASC).
 NEASC is the nation’s oldest regional accrediting association, and governs the high standards of all of the programs offered at the University of Vermont.
-In addition, we will be seeking specific Council for Education in Public Health (CEPH) accreditation for our MPH program, as soon as it is eligible.

 How long does it take to complete the online MPH degree?

 Full-time students can complete the program in 14 to 24 months.
 Part-time students (those enrolled in fewer than 9 credits per semester) have up to five years to complete the program.
 The MPH degree offers students another option for completing the program in one year.
-If you are a UVM student, then you have an option for a one year Accelerated MPH.
+If you are a UVM student, then you have an option for a one-year Accelerated MPH.

 How many courses do I need to take each semester?